apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 ---
-project.description: Pekko dispatchers and how to choose the right ones.
+project.description: Apache Pekko dispatchers and how to choose the right ones.
 ---
 # Dispatchers